anshparikh06/Computer-Parts-API/README.md

 ## Section 0 — Getting Started

 To get started, you need to request the environment from TechZone.
-Use the following link, and click on **OpenShift Cluster OCPv IBM Cloud**.
+In TechZone, click on **OpenShift Cluster OCPv IBM Cloud**.
 This link is for Section 1.
 Go through the necessary steps to get access to the environment, and make sure you have an opportunity ready and available to use.
 You must also have an IBM hybrid cloud account.

-Now, for Section 2, use this link to get access to the **webMethods Hybrid Integration** platform.
+Now, for Section 2, get access to the **webMethods Hybrid Integration** platform.
 This platform uses API Connect and DataPower to place the backend API behind a gateway that controls, routes, and manages how it is accessed by external systems.

-Finally, use this link to get access to **Watsonx Orchestrate**.
+Finally, get access to **Watsonx Orchestrate**.
 Watsonx Orchestrate is used in Section 3 to create an AI agent that understands natural language and dynamically calls the API to retrieve and return the data.

 Once you gain access to all three of these environments from TechZone, you will have all of the resources necessary to complete this demo.